mtulio/provider-certification-tool/docs/troubleshooting-guide.md

 If you run into issues where the certification pods are crashing or the command line tool is not working for some reason then troubleshooting the OpenShift cluster under test may be required.

-Using the _status_ command will provide a high level overview but more information is needed to troubleshoot cluster level issues.
-A [Must Gather](https://docs.openshift.com/container-platform/latest/support/gathering-cluster-data.html) from the cluster and Inspection of sonobuoy namespace is the best way to start troubleshooting:
+Using the _status_ command will provide a high-level overview but more information is needed to troubleshoot cluster-level issues.
+A [Must Gather](https://docs.openshift.com/container-platform/latest/support/gathering-cluster-data.html) from the cluster and Inspection of the sonobuoy namespace is the best way to start troubleshooting:

 ```sh
 oc adm must-gather
 oc adm inspect openshift-provider-certification
 ```

 Use the two archives created by the commands above to begin troubleshooting.
-The must gather archive provides a snapshot view into the whole cluster.
+The must-gather archive provides a snapshot view of the whole cluster.
 The inspection archive will contain information about the openshift provider certification namespace only.